 Fortunately for homeowners and mortgage loan borrowers, there are two ways to cut down their monthly payments.
 They can either refinance their homes or modify their mortgage.

-A modification to a mortgage doesn’t replace a homeowner’s existing home loan, but rather changes its monthly payment amount and the terms.
-The lender does not change in the process.
+A mortgage modification doesn’t replace a homeowner’s original loan, but rather changes its monthly payment amount and the terms.
+This may include switching from an adjustable-rate mortgage to a fixed-rate mortgage.
+The mortgage servicer does not change in the process.

-Both refinancing and modifications will reduce borrower’s monthly payments, but that doesn’t mean they are the same.
-There are certain times when one should refinance and obtain a new home loan, while there are other times when one should modify their existing home loan.
+Both mortgage refinancing and modifications will reduce borrower’s monthly payments, but that doesn’t mean they are the same.
+There are certain times when one should pursue the refinancing option and obtain a new home loan, while there are other times when one should stick with their current lender and modify their original mortgage loan.

 Determining which one is right for you is the key, so we spoke to mortgage experts and asked them to shed some light on this issue.